skrub-data/skrub/doc/skrub_pipeline.rst

 2  9.999999e-01  1.666000e-08  4.998001e-08    1.5    2
 3  3.942477e-08  9.999999e-01  7.884953e-08    2.2    4

-Again, the crucial point is that when we apply such operations, the returned value encapsulates the entire computation that produces the result we see.
-We're not just interested in the output for the example values we provided—we're building a machine learning estimator that can be fitted and applied to unseen data.
+Importantly, when we apply such operations, the returned value encapsulates the entire computation that produces the result we see.
+We are not only interested in the output for the example values we provided: we are building a machine learning pipeline that can be fitted and applied to unseen data.

-We can retrieve the estimator, fit it on the data we initially provided, and then apply it to new data:
+We can retrieve the pipeline with :meth:`.skb.get_pipeline()
+<Expr.skb.get_pipeline>`, fit it on the data we initially provided, and then
+apply it to new data:

 >>> pipeline = vectorized_orders.skb.get_pipeline(fitted=True)
 >>> new_orders = pd.DataFrame({"item": ["fork"], "price": [2.2], "qty": [5]})